gradle/gradle/subprojects/docs/src/docs/release/notes.md

       }
     }

-By default, the value for this new property will be the same as the initial value for the `destination` property of the test task's HTML report.
+By default, the value for this new property will be the same as the value for the `destination` property of the test task's HTML report.

 If you are using the file outputs from TestNG listeners (i.e. you are calling `useDefaultListeners()` or registering a custom listener), it is recommended that you explicitly set this new property to a value other than the default.